aiocat/virna/README.md

     "Hello" # Push string on the top of the stack # sets test # Test is now ,"Hello". and the stack is [] #

-    test # Push test's value on the top of the stack #
+    fetchs test # Push test's value on the top of the stack #
     # Stack is now "Hello" #
     # Variable is still "Hello" #
 end